Jubblin/omni-gui/README.md

 ### Authentication

 The API requires authentication to connect to Omni.
-You can use either:
+You can use one of the following methods:

+- **OIDC Authentication**: Using OpenID Connect (OIDC) with Client Credentials flow
 - **Service Account Authentication**: Using a service account key
 - **PGP Authentication**: Using user account with PGP keys